piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 Last updated June 8

 ## Basic how to use
+### Prereqs/FYI
-0. This only works well on 4.1-mini.
+- This only works well on 4.1-mini.
 I'm not super familiar with how free accounts operate betweeen 4o and 4.1-mini currently, lots of changes.
 If you're being routed to 4o, do the "Optional" setup first.
 If you complain without mentioning you've done the optional step, I will ignore you.
+- Memory usually helps jailbreaks, but sometimes it hurts.
+I did all my testing with memory off.
+Just keep this in mind
+### Actual steps
 1. Paste the prompt in chat.

 To really hammer this home, if you're ever refused, it may be because you're being routed to 4o.
 Regenerate (with 4.1-mini).
 4o will usually refuse the prompt (unless you have done Optional setup).
 It works much better on 4.1-mini.